 We are a team of experienced Speech and Language Therapists and Social Workers and have combined our clinical experience, gained through our work in the NHS, and our programme of research at Stirling University.
 We are happy to offer telephone or email advice and support on any aspect of our work.

-I am a Research Speech and Language Therapist and Co-director of Talking Mats Ltd. I worked with people with acquired communication difficulties with the NHS for many years and began working at Stirling University in 1989 as a researcher.
+I am a Research Speech and Language Therapist and founder of Talking Mats.
+In September 2018 I changed my role with Talking Mats and I am now working as Talking Mats Consultant rather than Director.
+I worked with people with acquired communication difficulties with the NHS for many years and began working at Stirling University in 1989 as a researcher.
 Since then I have led a number of research projects and have a wide portfolio of publications.
 Together with my colleagues, I have developed Talking Mats into a well-respected communication framework, which is used worldwide with a wide range of people.

 I have worked with Joan developing Talking Mats since 1998.
 I am a Speech and Language Therapist and for the last 10 years managed the service for adults and children with learning disabilities in Forth Valley NHS.
 I also held a research post with the University of Stirling.
 Since the 1st of September 2011, my energies are focused on improving the lives of people with communication difficulties through my role as a Co-director of Talking Mats.